bids-standard/bids-specification/src/02-common-principles.md

 MUST NOT be a series of space characters.
 Each TSV file MUST start with a header line listing the names of all columns (with the exception of physiological and other continuous acquisition data - see below for details).
 Names MUST be separated with tabs.
+It is RECOMMENDED that the column names in the header of the TSV file are written in [`snake_case`](https://en.wikipedia.org/wiki/Snake_case) with the first letter in lower case (e.g., `variable_name`, not `Variable_name`).
 String values containing tabs MUST be escaped using double quotes.
 Missing and non-applicable values MUST be coded as `n/a`.
 Numerical values MUST employ the dot (`.`) as decimal separator and MAY be specified in scientific notation, using `e` or `E` to separate the significand from the